aionnetwork/aion-docs/aion-virtual-machine/contract-fundamentals/callable-functions.md

 # Callable Functions

+Mark a function as callable from outside of the contract.

 In order for a function or method to be called from outside the contract (by a user on the blockchain, or from another contract) it needs to be annotated as `@Callable`.

 The code below is taken from the sample `HelloAvm` contract that is packaged with the [Maven toolkit](/aion-virtual-machine/maven) and the [IntelliJ plugin](/aion-virtual-machine/intellij).